2001-2003: Nyaka Primary Opening

 2016: Nyaka Vocational Secondary School Grows

-The Nyaka Vocational Secondary School is rapidly growing.
-There are over 160 students attending NVSS this year and six out of eight planned buildings are operational, including the Administration Building, Girls Dormitory, Boys Dormitory, Biology and Computer Labs, and the Carpentry, Brick Laying, Mechanical, and Metal Workshops.
+The Nyaka Vocational Secondary School grew to educate over 160 students.
+Six out of the eight planned buildings were opened and operational, including the Administration Building, Girls Dormitory, Boys Dormitory, Biology and Computer Labs, and the Carpentry, Brick Laying, Mechanical, and Metal Workshops.